bayesian-object-tracking/getting_started/README.md

 3D tracking of rigid objects (using depth images), as well as robot arm tracking (using depth images and joint encoders).
 For more details about the research which underlies these packages, please have a look at https://am.is.tuebingen.mpg.de/research_projects/probabilistic-object-tracking-using-a-depth-camera.

-The core libraries for object tracking are ROS independent.
-However, the tracker integration with sensors is based on the ROS eco-system.
+The core library for object tracking (dbot) is ROS independent.
+However, the integration with sensors (dbot_ros, dbrt) is based on the ROS eco-system.

 Here, we give instructions on how to install the code and a getting started repository.
 This repository contains a complete example, including the